Last updated on April 27th, 2021

 There are so many nutrients that you need for overall health.
 Vitamins, minerals, probiotics, and essential fats, just to name a few.

-But which ones are the most important for your brain?
+But which ones are the most important for your brain health?
 Ever since dealing with Post Concussion Syndrome, I have immersed myself in research on this topic so that I can give myself the best possible chance for optimal brain health in the future and not wind up with a degenerative brain disease that is so common in Post Concussion Syndrome.

 Which nutrients can help with brain development of infants, improve moods, and reduce risk of dementias like Alzheimer’s?